-Constraint set (4) ensures that each operation of a job is processed for no more than $l{ts}$ hours in each source during each time period.
-If the processing time of operation o is less than $l{ts}$ , then it is possible to start processing the next operation (o+1) in the same time period.
-Since operation (o+1) cannot be started before operation o, the remaining time available for operation (o+1) in period t is only $(l{ts}-p{jort})$ .
-Consequently, the total time allocated to process job t in any time period cannot exceed t hours.
-The constraint sets (5) and (6) set the t hours are decision variables to either 1 or 0.
-It takes a value of 1 when t hours t hours in time period t hours in the period t has a value of 0.
-The t hours variables are used to ensure the precedence relationship.
-The parameter t in constraint (5) indicates that whenever an operation is processed on a resource it should be processed for at least t units of time.
+Constraint set (4) ensures that each operation of a job is processed for no more than l{ts} hours in each source during each time period.
+If the processing time of operation o is less than l{ts} , then it is possible to start processing the next operation (o+1) in the same time period.
+Since operation (o+1) cannot be started before operation o, the remaining time available for operation (o+1) in period t is only $(l{ts}-p{jor})$.
+Consequently, the total time allocated to process job j in any time period cannot exceed l{ts} hours.
+The constraint sets (5) and (6) set the Y{jorts} decision variables to either 1 or 0.
+It takes a value of 1 when $X{jorts} > 0$, indicating that operation o of job j is scheduled for processing on resource r of source s in time period t; otherwise it takes a value of 0.
+The Y{jorts} variables are used to ensure the precedence relationship.
+The parameter τ in constraint (5) indicates that whenever an operation is processed on a resource it should be processed for at least τ units of time.
 The constraint set (7) ensures that when an order for a job is accepted, the completion time of the last operation of that order does not exceed the order due date.

 The next two constraints impose precedence restrictions.
 Constraint set (8) ensures that operation o of job j can be processed in period t during regular hours only after completing operation (o-1).
-The first term in constraint (8) represents the total number of hours allotted to process operation (o-1) in time periods $1, \dots, (t-1)$ .
+The first term in constraint (8) represents the total number of hours allotted to process operation (o-1) in time periods 1,...,(t-1).
 It includes both the regular time and overtime hours allocated to process operation (o-1) in each time period up to and including (t-1).
 The second term in constraint (8) represents the number of hours allocated to process operation (o-1) in time period t during regular hours.
-The constraint set (9) ensures that operation t of job t can be processed in period t during overtime only after completing operation t constraint sets t (10) t (12) impose the non-negativity restrictions on the decision variables.
-In particular, the constraint sets (11) and (12) impose the binary restrictions on the decision variables t and t day basis for selecting customer orders and planning for their capacity such that they are completed before their due dates.
-This is useful to carefully plan for the resources used in overtime hours.
-The model can be run at the beginning of each decision period, such that the operations manager can reserve capacity for already accepted orders and determine which new orders to accept.
-In situation where a particular order(s) have to be selected for strategic reasons, a corresponding subset of order(s) that will maximize the profits can also be determined.
-The model is also useful to reschedule the already accepted orders when new orders have to be accepted.
-We present an example to illustrate how the user can utilize this model.
+The constraint set (9) ensures that operation o of job j can be processed in period t during overtime only after completing operation (o-1).
+Constraint sets (10) - (12) impose the non-negativity restrictions on the decision variables.
+In particular, the constraint sets (11) and (12) impose the binary restrictions on the decision variables Y and U.